-The Privacy team is responsible for privacy incident assessments and investigates allegations of regulatory violations and impermissible disclosures of regulated information, including Protected Health Information (PHI) as defined and regulated by the Health Insurance Portability and Accountability Act of 1996 (HIPAA), to assure timely compliance with federal and state breach investigation and reporting requirements.
+Duke Privacy is responsible for University privacy incident assessments and investigates allegations of regulatory violations and impermissible disclosures of sensitive, restricted and regulated information as defined by the Duke Data Classification Standard and protected by such laws and regulations as the Family Education Rights and Privacy Act of 1974 (FERPA), the North Carolina Identity Theft Protection Act of 2005 and the Health Insurance Portability and Accountability Act of 1996 (HIPAA).
+Privacy ensures timely compliance with federal and state breach investigation and reporting requirements.

 - A thorough investigation of the alleged violation and of the information allegedly disclosed

 - An evaluation of the use and adequacy of the privacy and information technology (IT) security controls implemented for safeguarding the information at issue

 - Breach remediation and mitigation assistance

 - Cooperation with and recommendations to Duke Human Resources and/or management

 - Training and guidance to educate and/or reinforce best practices for safeguarding information assets to ensure compliance with federal and state laws and regulations and Duke policies